amballa/Lambda-Project/index.md

 Limited by the time frames of the NUFORC and TMDB datasets, I chose to compare data from 1960 to 2013.
 Additionally, because the UFO reports date back to the early 20th century - long before the establishment of the reporting center - older eyewitness accounts may be obscured and under-reported.

 ### Hypotheses
-I will be performing two linear regressions: one with a single varaible and the other with two variables.
+I will be performing two linear regressions: one with a single variable and the other with two variables.
 - Dependent variable = number of UFO sightings in a given year
-- Independent varaible #1 = revenue of movies in the Sci-Fi genre in a given year
+- Independent variable #1 = revenue of movies in the Sci-Fi genre in a given year
 - Independent variable #2 = US population in a given year

 For the **single variable model**: